 - 1. Medications - a.
-Parents obtain a written order from the doctor requesting that medication be given at school stating the name of the medication, amount of dosage to be given, and the time it is to be given.
+Parents obtain a written order from the doctor requesting that medication be given at school stating the name of the medication, the amount of dosage to be given, and the time it is to be given.
 (The required form that is to be completed by the doctor and the parent can be obtained from the school office).
-Students are to carry no medication with the exception of asthmatic inhalers (parents must have a self-carry form filled out by the physician and submitted to the office.) - b.
-Provide the medication in the original container with the child's name, the name of the medication, when it is to be given, and the amount or dose to be given. - c.
-Parents need to pick up any unused prescriptions during extended school breaks and at the end of the school year. - d.
-Parents should calculate, in advance, the date that refills would be needed for ongoing prescription medications.
+Students are to carry no medication with the exception of asthmatic inhalers (parents must have a self-carry form filled out by the physician and submitted to the office.)

-- e.
+- 1. Provide the medication in the original container with the child's name, the name of the medication, when it is to be given, and the amount or dose to be given. - 2.
+Parents need to pick up any unused prescriptions during extended school breaks and at the end of the school year. - 3.
+Parents should calculate, in advance, the date that refills would be needed for ongoing prescription medications. - 4.
 Galion City Schools Board Policy requires the parent/guardian to provide written permission for nonprescription medications such as cough drops, Tylenol, antibiotics, etc. - 2.
 Care of Students with Chronic Health Conditions - a.
-Parents are to notify the school of the child's allergy/health condition and update at least annually by submitting a medical statement that includes: - i.
-The medical or special dietary condition which restricts the child's diet; the food or foods to be omitted from the child's diet; and the food or choice of foods to be substituted. - ii.
+Parents are to notify the school of the child's allergy/health condition and update at least annually by submitting a medical statement that includes: - 1.
+The medical or special dietary condition which restricts the child's diet; the food or foods to be omitted from the child's diet; and the food or choice of foods to be substituted. - 2.
 Parents are to work with the school team to develop a plan that accommodates the child's needs throughout the school including the classroom, cafeteria, after-school activities, and the school bus.
-Parents are to replace any required medication after use or upon expiration. - iii.
-Parents are to provide the school a way to reach the parent(s) or other emergency contacts. - iv.
-Parents are to educate the child in the self management of their allergies/health conditions including safe and unsafe foods, strategies to avoid exposure to unsafe foods/agent; symptoms of adverse health conditions; how and when to tell adults that they are experiencing their health problems; how to read food labels (age- appropriate).
+Parents are to replace any required medication after use or upon expiration. - 3.
+Parents are to provide the school a way to reach the parent(s) or other emergency contacts. - 4.
+Parents are to educate the child in the self-management of their allergies/health conditions including safe and unsafe foods, strategies to avoid exposure to unsafe foods/agent; symptoms of adverse health conditions; how and when to tell adults that they are experiencing their health problems; how to read food labels (age-appropriate).
 Education efforts should promote self-advocacy and competence in self-care. - 3.
-Head Lice Policy - a.
-Pediculosis (head lice) excluded until initial treatment with pediculicide shampoo.
-The school nurse or city health department MUST CHECK STUDENTS before re-admittance to school.
-Parents or guardians are responsible for treatment of head lice so that students miss a minimum amount of school.
-A maximum of three (3) days excused absence will be allowed.
-Once students are treated, the parent will need to meet with the school nurse and provide evidence such as the empty shampoo bottle or box, to prove the child has been treated.
-The nurse will check to make sure there are no signs of lice nits and bugs.
-Parents will be asked to retreat the child in 7-10 days.
-The school nurse will recheck the child to make sure there is no evidence of new eggs or live bugs at the conclusion of a two week period.
-If there is evidence of new nits or bugs, the child will be removed again and proof of treatment will be required again.
+Bed Bugs Bed bugs are a nuisance, but their bites are not known to spread disease.
+Even though it is unlikely for bed bugs to infest a school, the district will take precautions as necessary.
+Bed bug monitors are located in every classroom.
+This will assist in preventing these pests from spreading from one person to another.
+If a bed bug is found on your child, we will bag up all of your child's personal belongings during the school day including coat and backpack and locate them within their cubbic locker.
+You may also be asked to bring an extra change of clothing each day.
+A letter will be sent home and you will need to verify when your house was exterminated.